 Cozonac is a traditional bread from Romania, a type of sweet bread usually eaten during festive seasons such as Easter and Christmas.
-While this bread may visually look similar to any standard loaf of bread, in Romania you will be pleasantly surprised by its taste.
-It’s actually considered a cake because of the ingredients.
-Besides the flour, these include sugar, milk, eggs, raisins, nuts, and cocoa.
+It's similar to a babka, as the interior has swirls of chocolate with nuts, dried fruit and Turkish delight.

 The interior of this bread is very fluffy and light.
 Sliced, it will unravel the most beautiful swirly patterns with walnuts and chocolate.
 The top of the cake is shiny and silky, usually brushed with egg and honey.